MorganBratt/PYTHON-330BAu24_IOT/README.md

 | GP36\3v3 Out | VCC |

 # Program Flow
-1) After startup the Pico will connect to wireless and serve a basic
+1) After startup the Pico will connect to wireless and serve a basic web page
     ![](https://gist.githubusercontent.com/MorganBratt/b3ceffedc0d0f072143e70fe46ed0904/raw/55f0a68e2f6280f35351c0bd4c8c2f17965c215c/PXL_20241217_013706859.jpg)
-2) The user can connect to the device and submit a string of 96 characters to display on the screen
+2) The user can connect to the device and submit a string of 96 characters to display on the screen connected to the Pico
     ![](https://gist.githubusercontent.com/MorganBratt/b3ceffedc0d0f072143e70fe46ed0904/raw/55f0a68e2f6280f35351c0bd4c8c2f17965c215c/Screenshot%25202024-12-16%2520175822.png)
 3) The simple web server interprets the user input and displays it on the 128x64 screen with a Python image at the bottom right.
     ![](https://gist.githubusercontent.com/MorganBratt/b3ceffedc0d0f072143e70fe46ed0904/raw/55f0a68e2f6280f35351c0bd4c8c2f17965c215c/PXL_20241217_015916918.jpg)